 Even now that I am well aware that I am kinky, as a submissive I really struggle to come up with ideas for scenes I’d like to do.
-As a Top it becomes a lot easier.
-Luckily for me though Bakji is amazing at knowing what he enjoys as a sub, he is a one man sexy idea machine and it’s brilliant because it gives me so much information to allow me to plan fun and sexy scenes with.
-However, even though we are constantly wittering on about something, usually the 90’s, the podcast, or new things to look up on wikipedia, neither of us are huge fans of sitting down and verbalising more delicate things.
+As a Top, it becomes a lot easier.
+Luckily for me, Bakji is amazing at knowing what he enjoys as a sub, he is a one-man sexy idea machine and it’s brilliant because it gives me so much information.
+Information that enables me to plan lots of fun and sexy scenes.
+However, even though we are constantly wittering on about something, usually the ’90s, the podcast, or new things to look up on Wikipedia, neither of us are huge fans of sitting down and verbalising more delicate things.
 So we found out own way of communicating very efficiently what kind of things we’d like to add into our kinky repertoire.

-We use an app called Trello.
-Which is a project management app.
+We use an app called Trello, a project management app.
 It allows the user to create various boards, and within those boards create lists, with various cards upon each list.
 Cards and/or lists can be moved around, edited and archived at any time and boards can be shared with other users.
-We have a ‘Kinky, Sexy Fun’ board where we share all our ideas about kinky thing we’d like to do together.
+We have a ‘Kinky, Sexy Fun’ board where we share all our ideas about the kinky things we’d like to do together.

 It often seems that anything other than verbal communication is viewed as slightly less valid, and not entirely ‘proper’ for a grown up.
 While I completely agree that some conversations absolutely need to be done face to face, I think there are lots of times where there is no need to put yourself through that if you will find it tricky, when another option is available.
 Especially as once you start communicating in any way, it tends to make all manner of communication a lot easier.